dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_osx.md

 A virtual environment helps avoid conflicts between requirements for different projects and it isolates dependencies.
 For example, different projects may use different versions of Python.

-There are multiple tools to manage virtual environments.
-The most commonly used ones are

-+ `anaconda`:  Environment manager and package manager.
-Anaconda makes makes managing different environments, and installing packages very easy.
-In fact, many of the standard Data Science packages are automatically installed when setting up anaconda.
-However, it requires a large amount of storage space.
-+ `pyenv`: Python version manager.
-The focus of `pyenv` is to switch between different python versions.
-+ `virtualenv`: Python environment manager. `virtualenv` is an intermediate solution between `anaconda` and `pyenv`.

-##### pyenv

-To create an environment called `dssg` with Python 3.7.3 in `pyenv`, install the python version:
+To create an environment called `dssg` with Python 3.8.2 in `pyenv`, install the python version:

-        $ pyenv install 3.7.3
+    $ pyenv install 3.8.2

 This will take several minutes.
 Once complete, create the environment

-    $ pyenv virtualenv 3.7.3 dssg
+    $ pyenv virtualenv 3.8.2 dssg-3.8.2

 And then assign it as the virtual environment to use in your directory of choice with